|

 Eric Howard

-his secondary modern school education he became an assistant
+a secondary modern school education, he took a job as an assistant

-professional photographer, within two years his clients included:
+freelance professional photographer, and his clients list soon included:

 The Times, IPC Magazines, National Magazines, Virgin Records,